Cryptocurrency’s Promise and Its Risks: What Financial Institutions Must Understand Now

 -

 These vulnerabilities heighten risks of illicit finance, sanctions evasion, and AML failures, challenging legacy compliance frameworks.
+Taken together, these factors mean traditional AML controls often detect risk only after funds have already moved.

 2. How Criminals Use Cryptocurrency to Evade Detection